+6. AI Integration

 This architecture applies not only to streaming‑based media services in 6G, but also to XR and spatial media services.
 Base video streams or spatial information that are commonly provided to large numbers of users can be delivered through broadcast paths, while user‑specific viewpoint changes and interaction data can be handled via low‑latency 6G unicast links, thereby achieving both scalability and immersion simultaneously.
 This implies that 6G is not a network designed to directly accommodate all traffic by itself, but rather serves as a central orchestrator that intelligently coordinates a media delivery ecosystem composed of heterogeneous networks.
 Non‑3GPP networks, such as broadcast systems, function as scalable networks optimized for large‑scale concurrent delivery, while 6G evolves into a higher‑level platform that provides integrated control over these resources.

 Ultimately, the 6G media transmission architecture must enhance its capability to automatically compose the most appropriate combination of networks based on media characteristics, and in this process, the utilization of AI should also be considered.